williamstern/interop/docs/spec.rst

    :resheader Content-Type: The response ``application/json`` on success.

-   :>json object server_info: Object containing server info details.

-   :>json string message: (member of ``server_info``) A unique message stored
+   :>json string message: A unique message stored on the server that proves the
-                          on the server that proves the team has correctly downloaded the server information.
-This information
+                          team has correctly downloaded the server information.
-                          must be displayed as part of interoperability.
+                          This information must be displayed as part of interoperability.

-   :>json string message_timestamp: (member of ``server_info``) The time the
-                                    unique message was created.
+   :>json string message_timestamp: The time that the unique message was
+                                    created, in ISO 8601 format.
 This
                                     information must be displayed as part of interoperability.

-   :>json string server_time: The current time on the server.
-This information
+   :>json string server_time: The current time on the server, in ISO 8601
-                              must be displayed as part of interoperability.
+                              format.
+This information must be displayed as part of interoperability.

    :status 200: The team made a valid request.
 The request will be logged to
                 later evaluate request rates.
 The response will have status code